 Philadelphia Gas Works assistance programs.

-Programs can help Philadelphia Gas Works (PGW) customers keep their power on and pay their bills.
-Most of the aid is offered during the cold Pennsylvania winter months when many seniors and low income families struggle to keep up.
+Programs from Philadelphia Gas Works (PGW) will help low-income families keep their power on and pay their bills.
+Learn about government grant money from LIHEAP, payment plans from PGW as well as other assistance programs.
+Most of the financial help is offered during the cold Pennsylvania winter months when many seniors and low income families struggle to keep up.
+Find how to get help from Philadelphia Gas Works to keep electric service on or reconnect it.

 Customers with special conditions can sign up for the PRG Customer Assistance Referral Evaluation Program, or CARES.
 The objective is to help those customers with special circumstances find ways to pay their monthly utility bills.